cannonkeys/ck-docs/docs/bluepill.md

 1. Using tweezers, hold the reset switch to the pad, oriented the correct way.
 Use a soldering iron to make the dot of solder you added heat up. and solder the reset switch to the board.
 ![](images/build_guide/17-reset-soldered.jpg)

+## Blue Pill Headers

     !!!
-Note
+Warning
-        If you plan on installing these in a case, you should use low-profile sockets instead of these headers.
-There is a low profile socket guide available [here](sockets.md)
+        If you plan on installing your build in a case, you should use low-profile sockets instead of these headers.
+There is a low profile socket guide available [here](sockets.md).
+You must use low profile sockets if you want case compatibility!

 1. Next let's put in the headers for our Blue Pill
 ![](images/build_guide/18-blue-pill-headers.jpg)